What's The Inspiration?

 “Morning, Anya.”

 “I put three files on your desk.
 Verify the information and greet the clients as they come in.”
+I told her.
+“They will be your responsibility moving forward.”

 “Of course.”